How to Reconstitute Peptides Step-by-Step | PSPeptides

 Step 1: Prepare Your Workspace

 Work on a clean, flat surface.
-Wash your hands thoroughly or wear nitrile gloves.
-Have all materials within reach before opening anything — you want to minimize the time the vial is exposed to ambient conditions.
-A dedicated workspace for reconstitution reduces the risk of cross-contamination between samples and is an important habit for any researcher learning how to reconstitute peptides consistently.
+Wash hands thoroughly or wear nitrile gloves.
+Have all materials within reach before opening anything — minimizing the time the vial is exposed to ambient conditions reduces contamination risk.
+A dedicated laboratory space or biosafety cabinet is ideal for consistent research protocols.

 Step 2: Allow the Peptide to Reach Room Temperature

-If your peptide has been stored frozen (as recommended), remove it from the freezer and allow it to reach room temperature naturally — approximately 15–20 minutes.
+If the peptide has been stored frozen (as recommended), remove it from the freezer and allow it to reach room temperature naturally — approximately 15–20 minutes.
 Do not attempt to heat or microwave the vial.
-Opening a cold vial can cause condensation to form inside, introducing unwanted moisture to the lyophilized powder and disrupting the powder structure.
-This warm-up step is essential regardless of which peptide compound you reconstitute.
+Opening a cold vial can cause condensation to form inside, introducing unwanted moisture to the lyophilized powder.

 Step 3: Determine Your Reconstitution Volume

 The volume of BAC water you add determines the concentration of the final solution.
-There’s no single “correct” volume — it depends on what concentration is convenient for your research protocol.
+There is no single “correct” volume — it depends on the concentration convenient for your research protocol.
 Use the formula: Concentration (mg/mL) = Peptide amount (mg) ÷ BAC water volume (mL).
-Knowing how to calculate this precisely is a core part of how to reconstitute peptides for quantitative research.
-Here are common reconstitution volumes:
+Common reconstitution volumes:

 Peptide AmountBAC Water AddedResulting Concentration